qaqland/qaqland/README.md

 # ~qaqland

-Emoticon "QAQ" combined with "land" forms the domain "qaq.land" and nickname "qaqland".
-qaqland is an Alpine Linux ~~Desktop~~ user whose first language is Simplified Chinese.
+Emoticon "qaq" combined with "land" forms the domain "qaq.land" and nickname "qaqland". qaqland is an Alpine Linux ~~Desktop~~ user whose first language is Simplified Chinese.

 You can contact him via [Matrix](https://matrix.to/#/@qaqland:mozilla.org)